fateshelled/YOLOX-ROS/yolox_ros_cpp/README.md

 ※ Tensorflow Lite support XNNPACK Delegate only.

 ※ Tensorflow Lite support float model and does not support integer model.

-※ Model convert script is not supported OpenVINO 2022.*

-※ Don't use CUDA 12

 ## Clone YOLOX-ROS
 ```bash